19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Creatures/Creature Types/Elemental.md

 # Elemental

-Creatures that are a pure embodiment of one of [The Elements](../../../Magic/Spells/Spell%20Domains/{Spell%20Domains}.md#The%20Elements).
+Creatures that are an embodiment of one of [The Elements](../../../Magic/Spells/Spell%20Domains/{Spell%20Domains}.md#The%20Elements).

+Most elementals can see in darkness as though it were daylight.